 I’m excited about sharing this success with you, because conventional wisdom says, if a lamb, goat, or horse breaks its leg, it will never recover, and you should “put them down.”
 A local farmer had a ewe with a broken leg and she left it untreated.
 The ewe never healed and just learned to live life with 3 legs.
 That’s just sad.

-I was told by neighbors that I’d be better off to put the lamb down as it would never heal.
+I was told by neighbours that I’d be better off putting the lamb down as it would never heal.
 Not only has the lamb healed but he is the same size as his twin brother!
 That’s them together in the picture. ^^

 I made up a Monograph on Comfrey for you to add to your herb binder.

 Download the Herbal Monograph on Comfrey.
 (Free PDF for your herb binder).

 Learn more about using herbs to support your family’s health and the health of your pets and livestock in the Introductory Herbal Course.
 Find out more about the course here.
 Or join me in the Intermediate Herbal Course — you will learn so much more about using herbs every day.

 Philip Fritchey.
 Practical Herbalism, ordinary plants with Extraordinary Powers.
 (Warsaw, IN: Whitman Pub.)
 2004.